mnrafg/softearth/README.md

 $ composer require mnrahimi/softearth
 ```

-**Note**: Currently you can not install SoftEarth by `composer require` because we don't have any stable release so for the test purpose you may install it as:
+**Note**: Currently you can not install SoftEarth by `composer require` because we don't have any stable release till now, so for the test purpose you may install it as:

 ```
 $ composer create-project mnrahimi/softearth SoftEarth dev-master